-By purchasing Processing and Storage equipment, such as a portable vegetable brush line and large scale agricultural coolers and freezers to rent to local farmers who may not have the means to build or buy these things for themselves.
+- By offering access to Processing and Storage equipment, such as a portable vegetable brush line and large scale agricultural coolers and freezers to rent to local farmers who may not have the means to build or buy these things for themselves.

 - And by offering Information and Support services by working with community partners like OMAFRA, the Health Unit, CFIA, Valley Heartland, the NFU, the OFA, other area food hubs and more… This includes regular workshops, tours and ‘summits’ and participating in events like the Eastern Ontario Local Food Conference.

 Although the principle of a local food hub is not new, there has been a rise in this type of hub in recent years throughout North America and we are in communication with many other similar and related projects both in our area and far away.
 Generally, this recent type of food hub seeks to improve small farm sustainability, to reduce food miles, to provide food security and to seek value-chain instead of simple supply-chain based solutions to the challenges of increasing access to local foods.
 And although no two seem to be exactly the same, just as no two rivers follow the same path, the spirit of collaborating to support local farmers seems to be the common goal.
 That goal is one that we are also proud to embrace.
 Thank you for your support in this effort.